 Reading is understanding or comprehending.
 Our mind wants to make sense of what we read and organize it in a way that helps us understand and remember.
 I teach my students to make very simple graphic organizers that they can use to answer questions about a text or to use as a prewriting tool for writing tasks.

 For writing a narrative, simple boxes with arrows to show sequence is the way to go.
-Students use the first box as the first paragraph to introduce setting, characters and problem.
+Students use the first box as the first paragraph to introduce the setting, characters, and problem.
 The next three boxes are for three key events that occurred because the character acted in a certain way (character traits).
 This becomes the second paragraph.
-The last box is the resolution or ending of the story and is the last paragraph.
+The last box is the resolution or end of the story and is the last paragraph.

 For writing an informative piece, I teach my students to use the house metaphor to state your main idea/topic sentence as the roof and pillars that show supporting details while the floor is the concluding sentence.